aztecrex/engineer-site/src/articles/host-it-on-aws.md

 and South America, $.25 per GB.
 Volume pricing is available but these are good numbers for planning a small site.

+### DNS

+Route 53 is a bit expensive at $.50 per zone-month.
+My non-AWS authoritative provider costs $22 per 40-zone-year.
+But for this project, I moved gregwiley.com over to Route 53 to take advantage of an aliased A record for the zone apex.
+I also got the advantage of common infrastructure specification through CloudFront.

+If you don't want to incur the extra cost, you can use a non-AWS provider.
+Your site won't be able to use the zone apex but that might not matter.
+As with any cloud endeavor, script it even at your non-AWS provider.
+I may dive into CloudFormation _custom resources_ in a future article to show how you could manage such an outside service directly in CloudFormation.

 ## Metrics

 I added a story to the backlog to start capturing metrics.